 Italian Wedding Soup Recipe FAQs

 Absolutely!
-I like to double the meatball recipe and use half in the soup now and freeze half for another day.ย Now, all I have to do is drop the frozen meatballs into the simmering soup!
+I like to double the meatball recipe and use half in the soup now, then freeze the rest for another day.
+Now, all I have to do is drop the frozen meatballs into the simmering soup!

 Label meatballs and freeze for up to 3 months.